Coral-Protocol/awesome-agents-for-multi-agent-systems/README.md

 Dive into the vibrant Coral Reef, a thriving ecosystem of AI agents crafted by the Coral Protocol!
-Our reef splits into three zones:
+Our reef splits into various categories, for various use case:
-- Open Source Agents
-- MCP Coralised Agents
-- Enterprise Agents

 ---

-# Open Source Agents 🌴
+# General

 ## [Interface Agent](https://github.com/Coral-Protocol/Coral-Interface-Agent)